SSWConsulting/SSW.Rules.Content/rules/managing-linkedin-for-international-companies/rule.md

 ### \#2 New language for your company’s about

-Here is how you can add new languages for your LinkedIn company’s page:
+Here is how you can add new languages to your LinkedIn company page:

-1. On your company page, click on ‘Edit Page’
+1. On your company page, click on ‘Edit Page’ <br>
-   Note: you will need to be an admin to be able to do this.
+   Note: you will need to have admin access to be able to do this.
 2. On the left column, scroll down and you will see ‘Manage languages’. <br>